What is HIV/AIDS?

 - Having vaginal or anal sex with a person infected with HIV whose virus is not under control.
 Sexual contact is the most common way the virus is spread.
 The virus enters the body through the lining of the vagina, penis, rectum, or mouth during sexual activity.
 Unprotected anal sex has the highest risk of transmission.

 - Having multiple sex partners.
 This includes any partners whose HIV status is not known.
-It also includes a partner who has HIV, but whose virus is not under control.
-Or a partner who has poor or uncertain control of their HIV.
+It also includes a partner who has HIV, but whose virus is not under control or is uncertain of the control of their HIV.

 - Having high-risk sexual partners.
-This includes a partner who is a sex worker, or someone who has sex with many other people.
-Or someone who uses IV drugs.
+This includes a partner who has a sexually transmitted infection (STI), is a sex worker, or has sex with many other people.
+Someone who injects or sniffs drugs is also a high-risk partner.

-- Sharing needles, syringes, or other drug equipment with someone with HIV whose virus is not under control.
+- Sharing needles, syringes, or other drug equipment with someone with HIV whose virus is not under control or someone with uncertain HIV status.

 - Using alcohol and other drugs.
 These can harm someone’s judgment.
 They make it more likely that people will do risky things such as having unprotected sex.

-- Having a sexually transmitted disease (STD ).
-STDs can cause changes in the tissue of the vagina or penis.
-They can make it easier for HIV to pass while you’re having sex
+- Having a sexually transmitted infection.
+(STI) STIs can cause changes in the tissue of the vagina or penis.
+They can make it easier for HIV to pass while you’re having sex.
+And a person with one STI is more likely to pick up another, including HIV.

 - Having a blood transfusion.
 HIV may also be spread through contact with infected blood.
 But the risk of getting HIV from blood transfusions is very low.
 This is because blood is screened for signs of HIV infection in the U.S.